- Need to design large-scale sloped piping to allow the draining of more than 500m of sodium piping between solar fields.

 H&D Engineering was responsible for the basic design and detail design of the main steam circuit for the pilot plant.
 It also conducted pipe stress calculations on the sodium lines in the fields and prepared additional documentation for commissioning and cleaning operations.

-Štěpán Šmida, H&D Machine Design Department Manager, indicates that CADMATIC software was used as the main design tool for the project.
+Štěpán Šmida, H&D Machine Design Department Manager, indicates that Cadmatic was used as the main design tool for the project.

 During the project, it became necessary to change all the standards used from EN to ASME.
 This naturally affected all pipes, elbows, flanges, etc.